• Homepage

 The IARC list can be viewed by clicking ici

-Since glyphosate belongs to the same classification as acrylamide, why is no one calling for a ban on coffee?
-Why is so much energy being expended to combat the use of glyphosate, and nothing against coffee, which contains a substance recognized as a probable carcinogen in the IARC classification?
+Since acrylamide belongs to the same classification as glyphosate, why is no one calling for a ban on coffee?
+Why is so much energy being expended to combat the use of glyphosate, and nothing against coffee, which contains a substance recognized as a probable carcinogen in the IARC nomenclature?

-Because there are no scientific studies showing that coffee consumption increases the risk of cancer.
+Because there are no scientific studies showing that coffee consumption increases the risk of cancer (there are even studies that show the opposite due to the antioxidant properties of coffee).
 The amount of acrylamide in coffee is so low that to reach a worrying level of cancer risk, you would have to drink at least 1,000 cups of coffee a day.

 To quote Paracelsus, “Everything is poison and nothing is without poison; only the dose makes something not a poison.”
 The lower the exposure to the carcinogen, the lower the risk of developing cancer.
 This risk is virtually zero when exposure is 700 times lower than the dose considered toxic (a).